bcgov/internationally-educated-nurses/docs/standard_report.md

 ***
 ### Report 4: Number of Internationally Educated Nurse Registrants in the Licensing Stage

-In this report, we will see how many applicants are there in each milestone related to licensing stage.
-These data will be fetched for the given duration only(`from` and to `date`).\
+In this report, we will see how many applicants there are in each milestone related to the licensing stage.
+This data will be fetched for the given duration only(`from` and to `date`).\
 But we will count full/provisional licenses even if these milestones are added before the `from` date.\
 e.g. If an applicant received a full license before "April 1st, 2021" then that applicant will be considered as an active applicant who is looking for a job so we will show it in the `Granted full licensure` row in the report.
-***Note: If applicants are active and lastest milestone not in licensing stage and do not have full/provisional license, we need to ignore those applicants from this report***
+***Note: If applicants are active and their latest milestone is not in the licensing stage and does not have a full/provisional license, we need to ignore those applicants from this report***

 **Developer Side:** \
 It can be implemented in multiple ways.
 Here I have explained the SQL query to generate the same report.